Jablonec nad Nisou

 Jablonec nad Nisou ([ˈjablonɛts ˈnad ɲɪsou]; Gablonz an der Neiße) is a city in the Liberec Region of the Czech Republic.
-It has about 45,000 inhabitants.
+It has about 46,000 inhabitants.
 It is the second-largest city in the region.
-It is a local centre for education, and is known for its glass and jewelry production.
-The town centre is well preserved and is protected by law as an urban monument zone.
+It is a local centre for education, and is known for its glass and jewelry production, especially for bijou.
+The historic town centre is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

-Jablonec nad Nisou is made up by eight city parts: Jablonec nad Nisou, Jablonecké Paseky, Kokonín, Lukášov, Mšeno nad Nisou, Proseč nad Nisou, Rýnovice and Vrkoslavice.
+Jablonec nad Nisou consists of eight municipal parts (in brackets population according to the 2021 census):